reiver/golang-guide/README.md

 I learned Go after I had been already programming for more than a couple decades.

-I think it is a good programming language to learn for both beginners and the experienced.
+I think it is a good programming language to learn for both _beginners_ and _the experienced_.

 I like Go.

 I program in it a work.

 And it is the programming language I use when I program for fun.

+(Truth be told, I am the reason it is being used at a number of companies 🙂)

 ## A Tour of Go